Tar and S-Tar enhancement drugs

-Those street combat drugs seem to have been derived from research programs into military combat drugs run by the Amertek corporation with the US military.
-As such they were chiefly seen in the hands of Washington, D.C. street gangs (where the Amertek corporate HQ is).
+Those street drugs seem derived from research programs into military combat drugs.
+These were run by the Amertek corporation with the US military.
+Tar was chiefly seen in the hands of Washington, D.C. street gangs (where the Amertek corporate HQ is).

 Tar’s influence promote a reckless, aggressive, warlike, uninhibited behaviour.

-Amertek ran into serious trouble with the hero Steel in the mid-90s, which likely killed that source of Tar production, but other sources — or very similar chemical compounds — likely exist.
+Amertek ran into serious trouble with the hero Steel (John Henry Irons) in the mid-90s.
+This likely killed that source of Tar production.
+But other sources — or very similar chemical compounds — likely exist.

-Game Stats — DC Heroes RPG Print Friendly
+Game Stats — DC Heroes RPG

-[BODY 01 /STR/ 09 /BODY/ 08, Growth: 02, Bonus: Tar suspends the effect of non-permanent wounds (e.g., a broken arm) as long as it is active ; Limitations: Growth is Already Factored In ; Tar effects last for 3+1d10 Phases – then /STR/, /BODY/ and Growth all start losing 2 APs per Phase until the person is back at baseline ; Drawback: Addictive and highly damaging, Serious Rage]
+[BODY 01 /STR/ 09 /BODY/ 08, Growth: 02, Bonus: Tar suspends the effect of non-permanent wounds (e.g., a broken arm) as long as it is active.
+Limitations: Growth is Already Factored In ; Tar effects last for 3+1d10 Phases – then /STR/, /BODY/ and Growth all start losing 2 APs per Phase until the person is back at baseline.
+Drawback: Addictive and highly damaging, Serious Rage].

-Source of Character: Steel series (1994)
+Source of Character: Steel series (1994).